Universality for critical KCM: infinite number of stable directions: Droplet algorithm

 \begin{rem} From the results of Section \ref{sec:span} it is clear that the order of merging does not impact the output of the algorithm, which is thus well defined.
 It can also be expressed as the minimal collection of disjoint droplets containing the intersection with $\Lambda$ of the original collection of quadrilaterals.
 This minimal collection is well defined.
 Consequently, the union of the output is increasing in the input. \end{rem}

-\begin{defn}[Spanned droplets] Let $D$ be a droplet and $K$ be a finite set.
-We say that $D$ is \emph{spanned} (resp. \emph{modified spanned}) for $K$ with boundary $\partial$ if the output of the droplet algorithm (resp. modified droplet algorithm) for $K\cap D$ has a droplet containing $D$.
-We omit $K$ and $\partial$ if they are clear from the context. \end{defn} Note that, when seen as an event, a droplet being spanned is monotone, contrary to what is the case in~\cite{Bollobas15,Bollobas14}, which formally invalidates the proofs therein.
+\begin{defn}[Spanned droplets] Let $D$ be a droplet and $K\subset\bbZ^2$.
+We say that $D$ is \emph{spanned} for $K$ with boundary $\partial$ if the output of the droplet algorithm for $K\cap D$ has a droplet containing $D$.
+We omit $K$ and $\partial$ if they are clear from the context.
+Similarly, $D$ is \emph{modified spanned} if the output of the modified droplet algorithm for $K\cap D$ has a droplet containing $D$. \end{defn} Note that, when seen as an event, a droplet being spanned is monotone.
 It is also clear that each droplet appearing in (the intermediate or final stages of) the droplet algorithm is spanned and similarly for the modified droplet algorithm.
 Indeed, the clusters responsible for creating a droplet in the course of the algorithm are contained in the droplet, so each of them is still a cluster of $K\cap D$ (recall that crumbs have diameter much smaller than $C_3$).